 What will the council look at?

-The council will send you and the relevant persons a copy of the license, together with a notice setting out the reasons for granting it.
-If you disagree with the terms or conditions of the license (for example, the condition stating the maximum number of occupants permitted to occupy the building, or a condition requiring works to be carried out) you can appeal against the decision.
+The council will send you and the relevant persons a copy of the licence, together with a notice setting out the reasons for granting it.
+If you disagree with the terms or conditions of the licence (for example, the condition stating the maximum number of occupants permitted to occupy the building, or a condition requiring works to be carried out) you can appeal against the decision.
 An appeal is made to a Residential Property Tribunal.

-If the council refuses to grant a license, before making its final decision it must consult with you about its proposal and the reasons for it.
+If the council refuses to grant a licence, before making its final decision it must consult with you about its proposal and the reasons for it.
 It must consider any representations you make about its decision and allow a minimum period of 14 days for those representations to be received.

-If following the consultation the council is still of the opinion that it cannot grant a license it must notify you and the relevant persons in writing of its decision and the reasons for it.
+If following the consultation the council is still of the opinion that it cannot grant a licence it must notify you and the relevant persons in writing of its decision and the reasons for it.
 You will have a right of appeal against that decision to a Residential Property Tribunal.
-The council is under a duty when a license cannot be granted, to make an interim management order.
+The council is under a duty when a licence cannot be granted, to make an interim management order.

 Your responsibilities as an HMO landlord.

 These are mandatory conditions which require the licence holder to: